 - Performed comprehensive federal-compliance risk assessments for multiple business units acquired by a large federal contractor.

 - Successfully intervenes in 8-figure and larger protests at the Government Accountability Office (GAO) and U.S. Court of Federal Claims (CoFC).
-Recent example: DynCorp International LLC, B-415349, Jan.
+Example: DynCorp International LLC, B-415349, Jan.
 3, 2018 (protest denied in award of $5 billion maintenance services contract).

 Claims and Disputes

-- Representing three individuals in Title VII and 42 U.S.C. § 1983 suits against multiple law-enforcement and governmental entities; clients were subjected to racial discrimination, harassment, and retaliation for multiple years; litigation is ongoing.
+- Represented three former police officers in Title VII and 42 U.S.C. § 1983 suits against multiple law-enforcement and governmental entities; clients were subjected to racial discrimination, harassment, and retaliation for multiple years; case settled for $1.1 million in damages and with agreement to two separate consent decrees monitored by the Department of Justice Civil Rights Division.

 - Represented individual in 42 U.S.C. § 1983 suit against Baltimore Police Department; case settled favorably and included implementation of new policies and training for officers on constitutional protections for contents of mobile phones.